 Does that mean there are no rules about what must be on the agenda or how it is created?

 No. Even though no law mandates the use of agendas, when a board uses them, state law and parliamentary rules dictate who controls them and how they are implemented.
-Fleming Bell incorporates the basic legal and parliamentary rules that govern the preparation and adoption of a board’s agenda in Suggested Rules of Procedure for a City Council, (Rule 4, pages 8-12), and Suggested Rules of Procedure for the Board of County Commissioners, (Rule 9, page 11).
+Trey Allen incorporates the basic legal and parliamentary rules that govern the preparation and adoption of a board’s agenda in Suggested Rules of Procedure for a City Council, (Part VI, page 25), and Suggested Rules of Procedure for the Board of County Commissioners, (Part VI, page 26).

 Who has the legal authority to dictate what goes on the agenda?